-In order to determine whether there is a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, i.e., the aggregate volume of home market sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales, we normally compare the respondent's volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with sections 773(a)(1)(A) and (B) of the Act.
-If we determine that the home market is not viable, we may, if appropriate, use a respondent's sales of the foreign like product to a third-country market as the basis for comparison market sales in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404.
+In order to determine whether there is a sufficient volume of sales in the HM to serve as a viable basis for calculating NV, i.e., the aggregate volume of HM sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales, we normally compare the respondent's volume of HM sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with sections 773(a)(1)(A) and (B) of the Act.
+If we determine that no viable HM exists, we may, if appropriate, use a respondent's sales of the foreign like product to a third-country market as the basis for NV in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404.

-We preliminarily determine that the aggregate volume of ULMA's home market sales of the foreign like product was not greater than five percent of the aggregate volume of its U.S. sales of the subject merchandise.28 Therefore, for ULMA's margin analysis, we used third-country sales (i.e., sales to Canada, its largest third-country market) as the basis for NV, in accordance with section 773(a)(1)(B)(ii) of the Act.29
+We preliminarily determine that the aggregate volume of ULMA's HM sales of the foreign like product was not greater than five percent of the aggregate volume of its U.S. sales of the subject merchandise.
+Therefore, for ULMA's margin analysis, we used third-country sales (i.e., sales to Canada, its largest third-country market) as the basis for NV, in accordance with section 773(a)(1)(B)(ii) of the Act.